The Fantastic Four: First Steps: Casting start and search during the 2023 labor strikes

 By the start of the 2023 Writers Guild of America strike in May, filming was planned to begin in January 2024 in London.
 Sneider reported that Marvel Studios wanted Adam Driver and Emma Stone to portray Reed and Sue, but they both declined offers in part because the studio did not want to pay the high salaries they asked for; Sneider said Feige wanted to contain the studio's talent spending.
 In June, the release date was pushed back to May 2, 2025.
 Before the start of the 2023 SAG-AFTRA strike in July, Marvel Studios held screen tests for Reed with several actors, including Christopher Abbott and Jamie Dornan, which Sneider said "did not go very well".
-The studio offered the role to Jake Gyllenhaal, who portrayed Quentin Beck / Mysterio in the MCU film Spider-Man: Far From Home (2019), but he also asked for a salary that Marvel did not want to pay.
+The studio offered the role to Jake Gyllenhaal, who previously portrayed Quentin Beck / Mysterio in the MCU film Spider-Man: Far From Home (2019), but he also asked for a salary that Marvel did not want to pay.
 They were considering non-white actors for Reed and Pedro Pascal became interested, though he would not engage in conversations during the strike.
 In August, Ebon Moss-Bachrach was offered the role of Ben Grimm / The Thing, after playing David Lieberman / Micro in the first season of the MCU television series The Punisher (2017).
 Marvel Studios was committed to casting a Jewish actor like Moss-Bachrach as the Thing, who is depicted as Jewish in the comics but was not portrayed by Jewish actors in the previous Fantastic Four films.
 David Krumholtz met with Shakman about the role after campaigning for it online, but was unsuccessful.
 He began campaigning to portray the villain Harvey Elder / Mole Man instead.
-Sneider reported that Marvel Studios was looking at Vanessa Kirby and Joseph Quinn to portray Sue and her brother Johnny Storm / Human Torch.
+Sneider reported that Marvel Studios was looking at Vanessa Kirby and Joseph Quinn to portray Sue and her younger brother Johnny Storm / Human Torch.
 Nicholas Galitzine was also rumored to be portraying Johnny and had conversations about the role.
 Marvel approached Matt Smith about portraying Reed, but that was not expected to work out, and they were instead looking for "a bona fide movie star".
 Tom Ellis was also asked to audition for the role.
 A Latino actor was expected to be hired as Galactus.